-No Class: There will be no class on Friday, November 1, because I will be out of town attending a conference.
-There will also be no class the week of November 18-November 22, because I will be in Europe giving a lecture series.
-All other activities related to the course (e.g., office hours, problems session) will also be cancelled when I am gone.
+No Class: There will be no class on Friday, November 7, because I will be out of town attending a conference.
+Office Hours that day will also be cancelled.

 Policy on Incompletes: Incompletes are given only in very unusual circumstances, and never just to prevent a bad grade or provide the student with more time to prepare for an exam.